kdeldycke/kevin-deldycke-blog/content/posts/text-date-document-processing-commands.md

 ## Search

-  * Count the number of lines with at least one occurence of the `y` character:
+  * Count the number of lines with at least one occurrence of the `y` character:

         :::shell-session
         $ cat test.txt